rbms-bsc/DCRMR/_pages/Edition/Statement-of-responsibility-relating-to-edition.md

 > Designation of edition: <CITE>A new edition </CITE>
 > Statement of responsibility relating to edition: <CITE>by Grace Webster, to which is added a life of the author</CITE>

-<a name="3.23.32.3">3.23.32.3</a> If such phrases have been transposed from a position preceding the [Designation of edition](/DCRMR/edition/Designation-of-edition/), provide details of the transposition in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).
+<a name="3.23.32.3">3.23.32.3</a> If such phrases have been transposed from a position preceding the [Designation of edition](/DCRMR/edition/Designation-of-edition/), always provide details of the transposition in a [Note on edition statement](/DCRMR/edition/Note-on-edition-statement/) (see [3.26.31.2](/DCRMR/edition/Note-on-edition-statement/#3.26.31.2)).

 ## 3.23.33 Statements of responsibility relating to edition in more than one language or script